fawasali/web-film-v2/README.md

 ### `npm i`

-Before u start the project, you must run npm i for download build for website to run after dowmload finish u can run npm start
+Before u start the project, you must run npm i for download build for website to run.\
+after dowmload finish u can run npm start

 ### `npm start`